Rules

 Is participation in the virtual qualification required if you wish to join the national team?

 - Yes.
-The virtual qualification is a prerequisite for participating in the Regional Championships, which in turn is a prerequisite for qualifying for the National Championships, from which the national team is selected.
+The virtual qualification is a prerequisite for participating in the National Championships, from which the national team is selected.

 What should I do if I experience technical problems?

-- Send an email to support@cybermesterskaberne.dk, and we will try to help.
+- Write a ticket in our shared Discord and we will try to help.

-Do I need to be a Danish citizen to participate?
+Do I need to be a Norwegian citizen to participate?

-- Danish citizenship is a requirement for participating in the final round of the competition (National Championships).
-All 15–25-year-olds residing in Denmark may participate in both the qualification round and the Regional Championships.
+- Norwegian citizenship is a requirement for participating in the final round of the competition (National Championships).
+You are free to play in the open division otherwise.